-Reintegration of pupils following a removal from the classroom, fix-term exclusion, time spent in a pupil support unit or in another setting under off-site direction will involve an reintegration meeting between the school, pupils, parents/carers, and, if relevant, other agencies.
-Within the meeting a consideration of what support is needed to help the pupil return to mainstream education and meeting the expected standard of behaviour in school.
+Reintegration of pupils following a removal from the classroom, suspension, time spent in a pupil support unit or in another setting under off-site direction will involve a reintegration meeting between the school, pupils, parents/carers, and, if relevant, other agencies.
+Within the meeting a consideration of what support is needed to help the pupil return to mainstream education and meeting the expected standard of behaviour in school will be outlined.

 Planned support and progress reviews will be timetabled to ensure effective strategies are considered to help the pupil understand how to improve their behaviour and meet the behaviour expectations of the school.
-A behaviour plan will be created to ensure an understanding for all and clarity and consistency is maintained.
+A behaviour plan will be created to ensure an understanding for all and that consistency is maintained.